 Early Care Educators of San Francisco, or ECESF, (formerly The San Francisco Child Care Providers’ Association, or SFCCPA) keeps providers of early care and education and the issues they face at the core of decisions about new SF and State policies and programs that impact the delivery of child care because we know that the provision of sustainable, effective, and accessible early care and education requires a stable, skilled, and well-resourced and compensated workforce.

 To achieve change, ECESF networks diverse early care and education providers to learn from one another and build a common message and voice.
-Providers in our community include all who are directly involved with the provision of care and education to children: center and family child care teachers, owner-operators, site supervisors and directors, nannies, independent private and non-profit, CDE-contracted, Head Start, and SFUSD sites.
+Providers in our community include all who are directly involved with the provision of care and education to children: center and family child care teachers, owner-operators, site supervisors and directors, nannies and informal caregivers, independent private and non-profit, CDE-contracted, Head Start, and SFUSD sites.
 We welcome allies and build our message in communication with the families and community served, while convening and educating stakeholders and policy makers.

 Established in 1997 as the San Francisco Child Care Providers’ Association, Early Childhood Educators of San Francisco (ECESF) grew out of the Asian Providers Association (APA), an organization with a similar mission.
 APA started formalizing in the mid-eighties to help strengthen early education programs through professional training and advocacy to make changes in policies impacting the field.
 APA, and initially ECESF, was fiscally sponsored by Wu Yee Children’s Services.
 As the early care and education community mobilized around the impact of low-wages and high turnover of the quality of care and education, and pushed forward solutions focused on teacher retention through increased compensation and resources, an opportunity to broaden the geographical reach of the organization was created, and ECESF emerged.
 Since its inception, ECESF has built unity and community among early childhood educators and their allies throughout San Francisco, particularly focused on strengthening the voice of all child care teachers and program providers working directly with children.